AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mage-store-data.md

 description: Learn how data is generated, what exactly causes a new row to be inserted into one of the Core Commerce Tables, and how are actions such as making a purchase or creating an account recorded into the Commerce database.
 exl-id: 436ecdc1-7112-4dec-9db7-1f3757a2a938
 ---
-# Storing Data in [!DNL Magento]
+# Storing Data in [!DNL Adobe Commerce]

-The Commerce platform records and organizes a wide variety of valuable commerce data across hundreds of tables.
+The Adobe Commerce platform records and organizes a wide variety of valuable commerce data across hundreds of tables.
 In this topic, you will learn how that data is generated, what exactly causes a new row to be inserted into one of the [Core Commerce Tables](../data-warehouse-mgr/common-mage-tables.md), and how are actions such as making a purchase or creating an account recorded into the Commerce database.
 To explain these concepts, refer to the following example:

 `Clothes4U` is a clothing retailer with both an online, and a brick and mortar presence.
 It uses Magento Open Source behind its website to gather and organize data.